Assyrians: Diaspora

 To note, the Assyrians residing in California and Russia tend to be from Iran, whilst those in Chicago and Sydney are predominantly Iraqi Assyrians.
 More recently, Syrian Assyrians are growing in size in Sydney after a huge influx of new arrivals in 2016, who were granted asylum under the federal government's special humanitarian intake.
 The Assyrians in Detroit are primarily Chaldean speakers, who also originate from Iraq.
 Assyrians in such European countries as Sweden and Germany would usually be Turoyo-speakers or Western Assyrians, and tend to be originally from Turkey.
+Only Turkey is reported to be experiencing a population increase of Assyrians in the four countries constituting their homeland, largely consisting of refugees from Syria and a smaller number from Europe.

+Between 1918 and 1919, nearly 50,000 Assyrians from Urmia, Salmas and Van settled to urban centers such as Baghdad, while others relocated to villages and regions within Iraq.
+These communities in Baghdad often maintained their native traditions and dialects even as they integrated into local Iraqi society.